acegal1/Group1_Final_Project/README.md

 - ![matplotlib](/images/UFO_Clusters.png)
 - HV Plot
 - ![plot](/images/UFO_Scaled.png)
+***

-### Presentation
+### Presentation Link

-Link to Presentation Slides
+(screenshot)/Link

-Power BI Slides
+### Power BI Link

+***
-### Future Analysis and Recommendations
+### __Future Analysis Recommendations__

+- Deeper Analysis on States that indicates what time of year & day UFO Sightings may occur, based on climate
+- UFO Sighting characteristics by Country
+- How Economic variables & Pandemics, affect volume of Sightings

 __National UFO Reporting Center Recommendations:__
     - Less free form answers – more drop down options to reduce the amount of non-sense data or variability in the data.
     - Sighting Validation – new column or area of data where NUFORC can add their feedback that either approves or denies the sightings.
 Currently it is listed in the comment box.

+- Additional Datasets to include:
+    - Weather Patterns
+    - Locations of Government Testing Sites, Military Bases and other business locations that might effect the data.

 __Additional Datasets to include:__
 - Weather Patterns
 - Locations of Government Testing Sites, Military Bases and other business locations that might effect the data.

+### __Lessons Learned__
+- Select a dataset that has less free form data fields
+    - More conclusive results with machine learning models
+- Fully understand the Frequency & Accuracy of the Organization’s Auditing Process
+    - When did this Auditing Process Begin?
+    - Does everyone Audit with the Same Method?
+- There are numerous ways that city & town data can be aggregated – Not all sources go down to the same level of detail or use the same names
+    EXAMPLES:
+    - Pinetop-Lakeside vs. Pinetop & Lakeside separately
+    - Sightings in National Forests (no population)